Preparing for Adulthood

 With an emphasis on community participation, students are made aware of the facilities and services available in their local communities and how they can engage positively.
 Issues such as developing friendships, drugs & alcohol, use of social media, volunteering and knowing where to go for help and support are all addressed.

 Employment & Careers

 Students are given the opportunity to build upon the strengths and interests highlighted in their own personal career plans.
 Through a mix of qualifications, work experience placements, careers adviser interviews, various employer talks and taster sessions, students will explore a range of different career and vocational areas.
-These include Catering, Travel & Tourism, Construction, Motor Vehicle Studies and Hairdressing.
+These include Catering, Business Administration, Retail, Construction, Hairdressing and Motor Vehicle.

-We work closely with local colleges, training providers and other agencies to ensure students have an effective support network in place upon leaving the 6th Form.
-College link courses, employer open days, independent travel trainers and a range of support agencies ensure a smooth transition into post-19 life, enabling students to reach their full potential.
+We work closely with local colleges, training providers and other agencies to ensure students have an effective support network upon leaving the 6th form.
+College link courses, apprenticeship workshops, independent travel trainers and many support agencies all go towards ensuring a smooth transition into post-19 life, enabling students to reach their full potential.

 If you have any questions regarding the Preparing for Adulthood programme please contact Mike Jones, Head of 6th Form